Performative Prediction in a Stateful World: INTRODUCTION

 \subsection{Our Results}

-Our goal is to devise a strategy for the institution which converges towards an approximately-optimal distribution-classifier pair.
-Perdomo et al. propose the strategy of \emph{repeated risk minimization} (RRM) where, at every round, the institution chooses the classifier that minimizes loss on the last distribution played by the adversary:
+Our goal is to devise a strategy for the institution that converges towards an approximately optimal distribution-classifier pair. \cite{perdomo2020} propose the strategy of \emph{repeated risk minimization} (RRM) where, at every round, the institution chooses the classifier that minimizes loss on the last distribution played by the adversary:

-It is a natural strategy and akin to many retraining heuristics used in practice to deal with different kinds of distribution shifts.
-Perdomo et al.\ analyze RRM in the stateless framework and show that, under convexity and Lipschitz assumptions, it will converge to a near-optimal classifier.
-It is unclear if RRM converges when the history of previous classifiers can influence the distribution.
-For instance, it might demonstrate ``thrashing'' behavior.
-We illustrate this in Example \ref{ex:rrm_may_not_converge}.
+It is a natural strategy, akin to retraining heuristics used in practice to deal with different kinds of distribution shifts. \cite{perdomo2020} analyze RRM in the stateless framework and show that, under convexity and Lipschitz assumptions, it will converge to a near-optimal classifier.

+In our setting, when the history of previous classifiers can influence the distribution, it is not clear if such an iterative retraining procedure will succeed.
+In \Ex{rrm_may_not_converge}, we demonstrate that there are parameter settings for which RRM converges in the stateless model but not in the stateful one.

+To control the extent of the performative response, we follow the approach of \cite{perdomo2020}~and impose a Lipschitz requirement on the transition map.
+It ensures that small changes in the distribution or classifier yield only small changes in the updated distribution.
+Let $\Theta$ denote the set of classifiers, which we assume is a closed convex subset of $\mathbb{R}^d$, and let $\Delta(\mc{Z})$ be the space of distributions over examples.